creachadair/wirepb-experiment/README.md

   encoder does include default-valued fields in its output, Algorithm 2 will generate a different string than if the field was omitted.

+  This problem could be worked around by recognizing and filtering out fields that encode the default (zero) value.

 - The algorithm does not handle "packed" repeated fields of scalar type.
   Packed repeated fields are encoded as a wire-type string of concatenated varint values.
 The values within the string do not have the structure of a message, so the algorithm does not "fix" the order of the packed values.

+  This problem is not easy to work around, since many opaque strings are not distinguishable from a concatenation of varint values.

 [pbenc]: https://developers.google.com/protocol-buffers/docs/encoding
 [pbfo]: https://developers.google.com/protocol-buffers/docs/encoding#order